TYPES OF WOOD

 Strip flooring is the most popular and traditional of all wood floors, and the strips you can buy measure between 1-1/2 and 3 inches wide.
 Planks range from about 3 to 7 inches wide.
 Parquet flooring comes in preassembled tiles or it's custom-made.
 Parquet is ideal for creating eye-catching geometric shapes, weaves, and herringbone patterns.
 All three flooring styles come unfinished or prefinished and in thicknesses ranging from 5/16 to 3/4 inch.

-Remember that while wood is a renewable resource, some species take so long to grow and are being harvested so quickly that they're no longer considered sustainable.
+Remember that while wood is a renewable resource, some species take so long to grow and are being harvested so quickly that they're no longer considered sustainable or eco friendly.
 To ensure that you are buying responsibly harvested wood, confirm that it's certified by the Forest Stewardship Council or similar environmental agency.

 You can usually find local and FSC certified woods